When you start to create your products there is always a process you go through which starts from idea all the way through to end product.

 The weather had an impact in some way

-You simple thought of another idea, or even combined it with the existing one.
+You simply thought of another idea or even combined it with the existing one.

-Whatever the reasons this adds to your product process.
+Whatever the reasons this adds to your production process.
 Oh and don’t forget all those emotional feelings you where feeling at the time too, it all adds to your final product.